plone/volto/README.md

 There are a number of fixtures available covering all the configuration use cases.
 These fixtures have both a specific backend and frontend configuration setup and a related set of tests.
 The CI infrastructure runs them all automatically on every push to a branch or PR.

-The tests can be run in headless mode (as the CI do), or within the Cypress user interface.
-The later is the one that you run under development.
+The tests can be run in headless mode (same as the CI does), or within the Cypress user interface.
+The latter is the one that you run under development.

 ### How to run acceptance tests locally (during development)

-When writing new acceptance tests you usually want to minimize the time it takes to run the tests, and still be able to debug or inspect what's going on.
+When writing new acceptance tests, you usually want to minimize the time it takes to run the tests, while also being able to debug or inspect what's going on.

-To do so, start three individual terminal sessions for running the Plone backend, the Volto frontend and the acceptance tests.
+To do so, start three individual terminal sessions for running the Plone backend, the Volto frontend, and the acceptance tests.

 1. Run the backend fixture
     ```shell
     make test-acceptance-server
     ```
 2. Run the frontend fixture
     ```shell
     yarn cypress:start-frontend
     ```
 3. Run the Cypress tests for that fixture
     ```shell
     yarn cypress:open
     ```